 What Is the S&P 500?

-How the S&P 500 is calculated
+How Is the S&P 500 Calculated?

-Why the S&P 500 matters
+Why Does the S&P 500 Matter?

 The S&P 500 serves three main functions in financial markets.